Ifrade1/algorithms3/README.md

   -need to figure out how to compile and run with the text file -need to implement fidning the kth smallest integer from a text file -create a PA2.c file with a main function
+  -need to add implementation of reading integers from input/text file

   -create a makefile (use the previous makefile and edit PA1 to PA1.
+DONE To compile makefile: make
+./kmin